eslam-gomaa/terraform-AWS-ASG-ELB/README.md

 we will use `ASG` to launch a `cluster` of `EC2` Instances,  monitoring the health of each Instance, replacing failed Instances, and adjusting the size of the cluster in response to load.

 * `ASG` distributes the `EC2` instances across multiple `availability zones`
-  * each `AWS account` has access to different set of `Availability zones`, in this repo, i've choosed `all` availabiltiy zones available in my account
+  * each `AWS account` has access to different set of `Availability zones`, in this repo, i've choosed `all` availability zones available in my account

 ## Deploy a Load Balancer